 The serious consideration of CDM prior to project start and subsequent real actions are evidenced by the Letter of Intent dated 01 June 2007 /10/ signed between Ecoprogresso and Brascarbon for purchasing the emissions reductions from methane avoidance of swine manure projects which clearly demonstrates that CDM has been considered prior to the decision to go ahead with the project.

-The starting date of the project activity was 10 July 2008, the date of signing the construction agreement//5/.
-The validation started on 27 August 2008 when the PDD was published for global stakeholder consultation.
-At the time of completion of the validation report, the biodigester had concluded the construction as evidenced by the construction schedule /12/.
+The starting date of the project activity was 10 July 2008, the date of signing the construction agreement /4/.
+The validation started on 28 August 2008 when the PDD was published for

 4.4.2 Investment barriers